 Chartered in 1997, the Civic Fellows is a unique service-based leadership development organization that aims to cultivate a lifelong commitment to engagement in civic issues.

-Civic Fellows is led by a four-member Executive Board elected by its peers at the end of each academic year.
+Civic Fellows is led by a four-member executive board elected by its peers at the end of each academic year.
 The President and Vice-President participate in the Hartman Engaged Leaders Program.
-Civic Fellows is supervised by the Coordinator of Community Service & Outreach in Civic, Global & Professional Opportunities.
+Civic Fellows is supervised by the Coordinator of Community Service in the Hubbard Center for Student Engagement.

 Rake and Run - Civic Fellows annually recruits and organizes DePauw volunteers to participate in its fall leaf removal program for Greencastle residents.